Zerobeings/learn/README.md

 </p>

 ## User Experience
 Now the webapp will have a link from the phone home screen.
 This gives a similar experience to a native application.
-Users can log in with there preferred mobile wallet.
+Users can log in with their preferred mobile wallet.
 This is essentially a read-only experience.
 If you would like a mobile read and write experience, please use the web3 browser located in your preferred wallet application.

 <p align="center" width="100%">
     <img width="75%" src="images/afterA2HS.png">